Saving a Haven for Biodiversity

 Together with the South Texas National Wildlife Refuge Complex, American Forests is working to reverse this trend by replanting thornscrub forests on lands where agriculture is challenging due to water availability.
 Our technical expertise and financial contributions have helped to plant more than 2 million thornscrub trees over 4,266 acres, linking together remaining patches of thornscrub forest into a more complete, connected habitat network for birds, ocelot and other wildlife species.

-American Forests recently launched the Thornscrub Conservation Partnership with other non-profit and community organizations working on this vital effort.
-This new partnership will coordinate private sector investment in thornscrub restoration, linking our projects together, and work together to advocate for stronger public policies and funding.
+American Forests launched the Thornscrub Conservation Partnership with other non-profit and community organizations working on this vital effort.
+This partnership will coordinate private sector investment in thornscrub restoration, linking our projects together, and work together to advocate for stronger public policies and funding.

 Despite some strong scientific analysis, including a federal recovery plan for the ocelot, there is no comprehensive plan for how to restore thornscrub forests across all ownerships in the region.
 American Forests will take the lead in developing a new Thornscrub Recovery Plan that uses science to target where thornscrub restoration can best benefit wildlife.

 American Forests’ policy team is also working with Congress and the U.S. Fish and Wildlife Service to increase federal funding for thornscrub restoration.
-We will also provide legal and technical expertise to address potential habitat threats like the proposed border wall.